What is a doula?

 If you are having a scheduled C-Section, we can still assist in developing a birth plan that recognizes your desires for postpartum care and recovery.
 In the event of an emergency C-Section we can help to ensure you have the information you need to give informed consent, and help you process the emotional impact of a change in your birth plan.

 Most hospitals only allow one support person during the surgery itself, but once baby is born, we can support your initial breastfeeding.
 We can also remind you and your partner to advocate for immediate skin to skin and minimal separation of mother and baby wherever possible.
 In the event that you and your baby are separated, your partner can stay with your baby, while we continue to support you in recovery or postpartum.
 Together we can problem solve the additional challenges of recovery and caring for a newborn after surgery.

 Do I have to have a Home Birth (or hospital birth) to have a doula?

 You choose where you give birth, and you choose your care provider.
-I will support your birth wherever you choose.
-I will support your choices.
+We will support your birth wherever you choose.
+We will support your choices.
 If you have a midwife, a doula is still a valuable support.
 A midwife takes the place of the doctor and your physical well-being and the well-being of your baby is her primary concern.
 The doula offers emotional support throughout your labour and delivery along side the midwife.